RCJ15/Geometry-Dash-3D/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected Behavior**
 Describe what you think should happen instead when this bug occurs.

-**Screenshots**
+**Screenshot or video**
-Please send a screenshot of the bug in action.
-If you do not know how to take a screenshot and have a windows computer, then press "Windows Button + Shift + S" in order to open the Snipping Tool overlay.
-From then you can take the screenshot.
+If you can and know how to, then also attaching a screenshot or video of the bug in action would be very appreciated.

 **Platform**
 Also specify which platform you play on.
 This will help in understanding if this only happens on certain platforms.
-Like: Mac or Linux (cuz I have a windows)
+Like: Mac or Linux (since I have a windows)
 Maybe also put in specs for your PC if it seems to be a bug due to the performance or something.

 **Extra Info I Should Know About**